cloudbees/terraform-aws-cloudbees-ci-eks-addon/README.md

 - Using [AWS Terraform EKS Addons](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/) as the single point of truth for third-party EKS Addons.
 Note that some of the addons are required and others are optional.

 > [!NOTE]
-> For a better understading of the blueprints' scope, please read the section [Consumption](https://aws-ia.github.io/terraform-aws-eks-blueprints/#consumption) and [Terraform Caveats](https://aws-ia.github.io/terraform-aws-eks-blueprints/#terraform-caveats) in AWS the EKS blueprints documentation.
+> For a better understading of the AWS the EKS blueprints' scope, please read the section [Consumption](https://aws-ia.github.io/terraform-aws-eks-blueprints/#consumption) and [Terraform Caveats](https://aws-ia.github.io/terraform-aws-eks-blueprints/#terraform-caveats) in its documentation.

 ## CloudBees License